leews2001/MemCacher/README.md

 ## Project Design Details

+The project requires implementation of a simple class object (`MemCacher`)that functions like a memory cache, accepting read/ write requests from multiple threads.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Features

+- LRU (Least-Recently-Used) Cache Scheme: `MemCacher` uses the LRU scheme to ensure that the most recently accessed items are retained in the cache while older and less frequently accessed items are evicted from the cache.

+- Read- and Write-Through Cache Scheme: The `MemCacher` supports read- and write-through caching, meaning it automatically loads data from file, via `FileDB` when a `cache miss` or `invalid cache` occurs during read access; and writes dirty cache items back to disk upon eviction.

+- Write-Around Cache Scheme: The `MemCacher` supports write-around caching, meaning when a write request is received, it will writes directly to file, via `FileDB`, by-passing the cache.
+If the data is currently in the cache, it will be flagged as `invalid`.

+- Thread-Safe: `MemCacher` is designed to be thread-safe, allowing multiple threads to access the cache concurrently without causing data corruption or race conditions.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Assumptions
+### General Assumptions
-The following assumptions are made:
+The following assumptions are made about the reading and writing the data:
+- Since the given `items_file` example shows blank lines, we shall assume the data read from cache or file can be a empty string.

+- Subsequently, data from `items_file` can be non-numbers.

 - The first line in the `items_file` is taken to be position `1`.
 Therefore, the keys associated with each paired string data must be an integer greater than zero.

-- Since the given `items_file` example shows blank lines, we shall assume the data read from cache or file can be a empty string.

 - Subsquently, the data written to cache or file can be a empty string.